MicrosoftDocs/azure-devops-docs/docs/extend/publish/integration.md

 ---
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-extensions-api
-title: Package and Publish an Integration | Extensions for Visual Studio Team Services
+title: Package and Publish an Integration | Extensions for VSTS
 description: How to package and publish your integration to the Visual Studio Marketplace ms.assetid: 61550050-c6d7-40e1-9ea7-030b48b04e3b ms.manager: douge